Thomas Boyd, 1st Earl of Arran1

 Alexander Forbes, 4th Lord Forbes1

-Alexander Forbes, 4th Lord Forbes was the son of William Forbes, 3rd Lord Forbes and Lady Christian Gordon.
-He married Margaret Boyd, daughter of Thomas Boyd, 1st Earl of Arran and Mary Stewart, Princess of Scotland, before 1488.1 He died between August 1488 and 6 May 1491 without issue.2
+Alexander Forbes, 4th Lord Forbes was born before 1481.
+He was the son of William Forbes, 3rd Lord Forbes and Lady Christian Gordon.2 He married Lady Margaret Boyd, daughter of Thomas Boyd, 1st Earl of Arran and Mary Stewart, Princess of Scotland, before 1488.1 He died between August 1488 and 6 May 1491 without issue.3

 Citations